cran-task-views/MissingData/MissingData.md

     time series. `r pkg("brokenstick")` handles missing at random data in irregular time series with a brokenstick approach.\
     For more specific time series, `r pkg("cold")` fits longitudinal count
-    models from data with missing values.
+    models from data with missing values.\
+    Estimation of extremal indexes in time series is implemented in `r pkg("exdex")` with K-gaps and D-gaps models that can accommodate with missing values.
 -   *Spatial data*: Imputation for spatial data is implemented in the package `r pkg("rtop")`, which performs geostatistical interpolation of irregular areal data, and in `r pkg("areal")`, which performs areal weighted